 8. Gnocchi Alla Sorrentina — Sorrento

 Gnocchi’s pillowy potato dumplings can be found all over Italy.
 Many spots, including Lombardy, Verona, Lazio, and Venice, claim to have invented this yummy pasta.
-However, our favorite is the version found in the gateway city to the Amalfi Coast, Sorrento.
+However, our favorite is the version found in the gateway city to the Amalfi Coast, Sorrento, which has some of the most amazing restaurants.
 In this iteration, gnocchi is served with a bright tomato sauce, fresh basil, and creamy mozzarella cheese.
 It’s like a Caprese salad in pasta form, and it contains the colors of the Italian flag.
 It’s a winning dish no matter how you look at it.

 9. Fregola Ai Frutti Di Mare — Sardinia